amroibrahim/DIYDoom/tutorial/README.md

 m_WADFile.close();
 ```

 Maybe you have noticed that I have used unint8_t as a data type for the m_WADData.
 This means I want an exact array of 1 byte (1 byte * length).
-Using unint8_t garauntees the size of a byte (8 bits which are hinted by the name).
+Using unint8_t guarantees the size of a byte (8 bits which are hinted by the name).
 If we want to allocate 2 bytes (16 bits) we would use unint16_t, which we will come across later!
 Using such types makes it platform independent.
 Just to clarify, if we use "int" the actual size of the int in memory will depend on your system.
 Compiling an "int" under a 32-bit configuration will provide a memory size of 4 bytes (32 bits), and if you compile same code under 64-bit it will provide you with a memory size of 8 bytes (64 bits)!
 To make things worse if you compile this under a 16-bit platform (maybe you are a DOS fan) it will give you 2 bytes (16 bits)!